-256 Commonwealth was built in 1879 by Uriah H. Coffin, a building contractor, probably for speculative sale.
+256 Commonwealth designed by architect William P. Wentworth and built in 1879 by Uriah H. Coffin, a building contractor, probably for speculative sale.
 He is shown as the owner on the original building permit application, dated September 15, 1879.
 The application does not indicate the architect.

 George Mandell’s father, Samuel Pierce Mandell, was publisher of The Boston Transcript.
 George Mandell worked for the Transcript in various positions, including serving as treasurer and editor, and after his father’s death in 1920, he became the publisher.

-They continued to live there until about 1906, when they moved to 247 Commonwealth, which they had purchased and significantly remodeled.
+George and Emily Mandell continued to live at 256 Commonwealth during the 1905-1906 winter season, after which they moved to 247 Commonwealth, which they had purchased in November of 1905 and had significantly remodeled.

 George Phelps was treasurer of his father-in-law’s firm, George Frost Company, manufacturers of ladies’ and men’s furnishings.

-George Phelps died in January of 1914 and Melissa Phelps moved soon thereafter.
+George Phelps died in January of 1914 and Melissa Phelps moved thereafter.

-In the spring of 1914, 256 Commonwealth was purchased from Melissa Phelps by Robert Ainsworth Leeson and his wife, Mildred Carruth (Dix) Leeson.
-The transaction was reported in the Boston Globe on March 4, 1914.
-They previously had lived in an apartment at 290 Commonwealth.
-Mildred D. Leeson is shown as the owner on the 1917 and 1928 Bromley maps.
+On February 7, 1914, 256 Commonwealth was purchased from Melissa Phelps by Mildred Carruth (Dix) Leeson, the wife of Robert Ainsworth Leeson.
+They had previously lived in an apartment at 290 Commonwealth.
 They also maintained a home in Newton Centre and later in Marblehead.